ryuichiueda/flow_estimator/README.md

 ### Input

 The cpp program accepts two files via its arguments:
-* the first file: the occupancy grid map obtained two step before
+* 1st file: the occupancy grid map obtained two step before
-* the second file: the occupancy grid map obtained one step before
+* 2nd file: the occupancy grid map obtained one step before

 The occupancy grid map should be written in a text PGM (P2) file.